 - The flavour of cultured dairy is delicious.

-- Homemade sour cream doesn’t waste a plastic container.
+- Homemade sour cream is zero-waste (or lower waste).
+No need to recycle a plastic container.

 - It’s easy!
 Just mix in the culture and you’re done.

-A good mesophilic (room temperature) culture is necessary for sour cream.
-This type of culture works best at 22C (72F), so there’s no need to heat the cream or keep it warm.
+A good mesophilic (room temperature loving) culture is traditional for sour cream.
+This type of culture works best at 22C (72F), so there’s no need to heat the cream or keep it warm in a yogurt maker.

 The flavour of the sour cream will be affected by your choice of culture, so if you want a traditional sour cream flavour, then you will need a traditional sour cream culture.
 Here are some different mesophilic cultures that will work for sour cream:

-- You can buy sour cream culture online (affiliate link.)
-It should be very vigorous and is a great way to kick start your own homemade sour cream culture.
+- You can buy sour cream culture online (affiliate link).
+It will be very vigorous and is a great way to kickstart your own homemade sour cream culture.

 - Sometimes store-bought sour cream is cultured.
 However, not all of them are, so you will need to read the label.
-Store-bought sour cream is generally not a very vigorous culture, so give it a full 24 hours to culture at home.
+Store-bought sour cream is generally not a very vigorous culture, so give it a full 24 hours the first time you use it to make homemade sour cream.

 - Cultured buttermilk is a great alternative as the flavour is similar to sour cream.